 Section 5.
 Two (2) authorized members sign checks.
-All disbursements will carry the signature of the Treasurer & Director or Co-Director.
+All disbursements will carry the signature of the Treasurer and one other board member.

 Section 1.
 AAB shall provide E&O [Errors and Omissions] insurance to indemnify all board members and officers against any liability in their capacity as officers of AAB.

 Section 2.
 Except for financial obligations of AAB that are properly authorized under these bylaws, AAB and its Board of Directors shall not be responsible for any contract or financial obligation of any kind.